-So far, there are four legal states for online poker: Nevada, Delaware, Pennsylvania (where sites are about to launch) and New Jersey.
+So far, there are four legal states for online poker real money: Nevada, Delaware, Pennsylvania (where sites are about to launch) and New Jersey.
 These states require that a brick-and-mortar casino licenses the poker sites.

 Three states share players – Nevada, Delaware and New Jersey — at 888 and WSOP online poker rooms.
 Players from all three states will meet at the tables, which allows for bigger tournaments (many with large, guaranteed prizepools) and a more extensive selection of cash games.